 We recommend you draw up an action plan for how you are going to achieve all four criteria.
 For an example see coventrypeaceaward.uk/action-plan

-Please note this is not an exhaustive list.
+Please note the following is not an exhaustive list.
 See this page for forthcoming opportunities.

 Attending CPD linked to the award:

 - CPD on handling difficult conversations

 - Training on anti-bullying, restorative approaches, community cohesion

 - Workshops delivered by the cathedral and SACRE

 - Rights Respecting Schools Award training, Schools Linking training